Marvel Cave

-Marvel Cave is a National Natural Landmark located just west of Branson, Missouri, on top of Roark Mountain in Stone County.
-The cave was known by the Osage Indians in the early 16th century, after a tribe member fell through the cave's main entrance, a sinkhole.
-There is evidence that in 1541 the Spanish explored the cave, but the first recorded expedition was in 1869, led by Henry T. Blow.
-The unofficial Stone County chapter of Bald Knobbers, a local group of vigilantes, were rumored to have taken people to the top of Roark Mountain, and thrown them in the sink hole.
+Marvel Cave is a privately owned cave located just west of Branson, Missouri, in Stone County.
+It is one of the main attractions of Silver Dollar City and is registered as a National Natural landmark.

+The first recorded expedition of the cave was in 1869, led by Henry T. Blow.
 Marvel Cave was originally called Marble Cave, after explorers in 1882 saw what they thought was marble on the cave's ceiling.
 This started the Marble Cave Mining Company, although later it was realized that there was never any marble in the cave.
 The Marble Cave Mining Company ceased all operations after only four and a half years.
 William Lynch purchased the cave in 1889, and soon after opened the cave to the public.
 In 1950, Hugo Herschend leased the cave for 99 years.
-The Herschends made renovations to the cave, and later opened a theme park, Silver Dollar City, on the surface above the cave.
-Marvel Cave is known for being one of the largest caves in Missouri, having one of the largest cave entry rooms (the Cathedral Room) of any cave in North America, and for being one of the longest running tourist attractions in the Ozarks.
+The Herschends made renovations to the cave, and later opened the popular theme park, Silver Dollar City, on the surface above the cave.
+Marvel Cave is one of the largest caves in Missouri, with one of the largest cave entry rooms (the Cathedral Room) of any cave in North America, and is one of the longest running tourist attractions in the Ozarks.

 History

 The Bald Knobbers

 According to Silver Dollar City park legend, a local group of vigilantes who later turned into outlaws called the Bald Knobbers were known for throwing people through the sinkhole into Devil's Den around the mid 19th century.
-Though it's likely that roving Bushwhackers and outlaws would've undoubtedly chosen to dispose of their victims through this sinkhole, the Bald Knobbers did not form until 1883 (starting-up in neighboring Taney County), were replaced by an unofficial chapter in 1886 within nearby Christian County, with unofficial chapters in other counties (including Stone County where the cave is located) later than that.
+Though it's possible that roving Bushwhackers and outlaws could have chosen to dispose of their victims through this sinkhole, the Bald Knobbers did not form until 1883 (starting-up in neighboring Taney County) and were replaced by an unofficial chapter in 1886 within nearby Christian County, with unofficial chapters in other counties (including Stone County, where the cave is located) later than that.

-However, though there is no written evidence to substantiate it, it's possible that Stone County's unofficial Bald Knobbers used the cave for various uses sometime in 1889, between the time the mining operations ceased and late October of that year when it was purchased for sightseeing tours.
+Despite there being no written evidence to substantiate it, it's possible that Stone County's unofficial Bald Knobbers used the cave sometime in 1889, between the time the mining operations ceased and late October of that year when it was purchased for sightseeing tours.